-SECTION 3 - Insurance - confirmation as to whether the applicant wants the trail and/or trail management organisation is to be added to the trails insurance policy.
+SECTION 3 - Insurance - confirmation as to whether the applicant wants the trail and/or trail management organisation to be added to the trails insurance policy.
 (See section 4.4 for further details).

 SECTION 4 - Trail Information - all of the details required to provide information about the trail for inclusion on the trail information page on the Sport Ireland website.

-Trail Management Scoring Sheet b.
+b.
 Trail Management Scoring Sheet

-This requires the trail management organisation to self-assess the trail's management arrangements.
+This requires the trail management organisation to self-assess the trail's management arrangements2.
 This will be reviewed and discussed with the trail management representative by the Sport Ireland inspector, during the Registration Inspection.
 The trail management representative should be able to demonstrate and substantiate the score that has been submitted.